-Has Your Child Been Accused of a Crime in California?
+Has Your Child Been Accused of a Crime in Southern California?

 Has your minor child been arrested for underage drinking, DUI, a property crime, disturbing the peace, a drug crime, or a sex crime?
 Is your youngster in danger of being expelled from school?
 Or worse, was the offense serious enough that he or she may be tried as an adult in California?
 John Pozza is a compassionate California juvenile defense lawyer who will work hard to obtain a second chance for your teenager.
 Serving Riverside, San Diego & Orange County.

-Whether the offense is a juvenile felony or misdemeanor, a violent crime, or vandalism, we use our extensive years of experience and solid reputation to put your son or daughter in the best legal position possible, with or without a trial.
+Whether the offense is a juvenile felony or misdemeanor, a violent crime, or vandalism, our California juvenile defense attorney uses his extensive years of experience and solid reputation to put your son or daughter in the best legal position possible, with or without a trial.
 In the event of a conviction, we press for lesser, alternative punishments that send a message and leave room for the possibility of redemption.

 California’s Juvenile Justice System